darqos/darqos/doc/pim.md

       implementation, not in Person: this is just a reference.
   * Dates
     * Birth, death, marriage?, hiring?, graduation, first meeting, etc
+    * Some of these will be one-off, simple date/time data
+    * Some will be more complex repeating data, ideally using or at least derived from the rrdate stuff in iCalendar.
+    * Can we deal with different calendars?
+      * Japanese dynastic
+      * Islamic
+      * Jewish
+      * etc
   * Notes
     * Just plain text notes, but make sure they're indexed
   * Relationships